 Mr. Zakine's advice: Consult a lawyer specializing in construction law can avoid a lot of inconvenience.
 He can advise you from the negotiation of the contract and represent you in the event of a dispute.

-Building a house is a major project that requires careful preparation which should be carried out with the help of a lawyer, as emphasized by Me Zakine, lawyer in real estate law and construction law.
+Building a house is a major project that requires careful preparation that should be carried out with the help of a lawyer, as Mr. Zakine points out, lawyer in real estate and construction law.

 It is crucial to have support to prevent contentious situations even before the conflict arises, but when this is the case, calling on a lawyer quickly allows you to avoid errors and adopt the best possible strategy.